MI-Akash/ros2_agentic_ai/README.md

 <h1>Term Project</h1>

 ##### Note: please put the API key in both agent.py and tools.py
-##### For grading the purpose, my API key is provided as a token to the Professor and TA.
+##### For grading the purpose, my API key is provided as a COMMENT in CANVAS in project submission.

 <h2>An AI agent for ROS2</h2>
 ## Please click and watch the video